Antonia Fortress: History

 Herod (r.
 37 – c.
 4 BCE) built the fortress to protect the Temple.

 He named it for his patron Mark Antony (83–30 BCE).

-The fortress housed some part of the Roman garrison of Jerusalem.
-The Romans also stored the high priest's vestments within the fortress.

 The fortress was one of the last strongholds of the Jews in the Siege of Jerusalem (70 CE), when the Second Temple was destroyed.

 Construction date controversy

-The construction date is controversial because the name suggests that Herod built Antonia before the defeat of Mark Antony by Octavian in 31-30 BCE and Mark Antony's suicide in 30 BCE.
+The construction date is controversial because the name suggests that Herod built Antonia before the defeat of Mark Antony by Octavian in 31–30 BCE and Mark Antony's suicide in 30 BCE.
 Herod is famous for being an apt diplomat and pragmatist, who always aligned himself with the winning side and the "man in charge" of Rome.
 It is somewhat difficult to bring this date in accordance with the presumed date for the construction of the Herodian Temple.